 Governance and security on the Aave platform

 First, the platform sought, with the AAVE token emission, to improve the platform's governance.
-The move gave an extra layer over the Aave protocol's decisions.
+The move gave an extra layer to the Aave protocol's decisions.
 Before, the AAVE token decision power was divided between the developers and the LEND holders.
-Each AAVE is equivalent to one vote on the platform, with a total of 16 million circulating AAVEs.
+Each AAVE is equivalent to one vote on the platform, with 16 million circulating AAVEs.

 With the AAVES's improvement proposals (AIPs), the Community and AAVE holders will be the ones to propose future improvements to the platform.
 APIs help to offer a completely decentralized loan platform.